MerceaOtniel/merceaotniel.github.io/_pages/oxml.md

 ---

-Selected in 2024 to attend MLx Fundamentals and MLx Representation Learning & Gen. AI, organised by Oxford University’ Deep Medicine Program, CIFAR and AI for Global Goals.
+Selected in 2024 to attend MLx Fundamentals and MLx Representation Learning & Gen. AI, organized by Oxford University’s Deep Medicine Program, CIFAR, and AI for Global Goals.